rair-project/rair/README.md

 B) replacing parts from radare till it all becomes written in rust.

-Ufortunately that didn't work out as expected for many reasons.
-Idiomatic rust is slightly different from Idiomatic C, where in rust you need to respect a very strict ownership/lifetime model that is almost non existent in C. Also radare2 is moving target and keeping compatiability with such huge system is very hard task on its own.
+Ufortunately idiomatic rust is slightly different from idiomatic C. In rust you need to respect a very strict ownership/lifetime model that is almost non existent in C. Also radare2 is moving target and keeping compatiability with such huge system is very hard task on its own.
 ## Get started

 ``` bash